Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Results

 Finally, we consider cases where agents can make unintentional errors in their actions.
-Figure~\ref{fig:freq_error} shows the frequency of the different strategies and of cooperation as a function of the error rate, $\error$.
+Figure~\ref{fig:freq_error} shows the frequency of the different strategies and the frequency of cooperation as a function of the error rate, $\error$.
 Our results show that an increasing error rate decreases the frequency of TUC across games, in favour of the strategy AllD.
-However, our results also show that the frequency of TUC remains considerable even for quite large error rates such as 5\%.
+However, our results also show that the frequency of TUC remains considerable even for relatively large error rates such as 5\%.

-The right hand side of Figure~\ref{fig:freq_error} shows that including error rates up to 10\% does not lessen the beneficial effect of trust on the frequency of cooperation in all of the games, and can even increase it.
-For instance, TUC increases cooperation the most in the PD when the error rate is around 2\%-3\%.
-Another example is that trust-based strategies improve cooperation when the error rate is above 0 in the SH, in contrast to the results where agents do not make errors.
+The right-hand side of Figure~\ref{fig:freq_error} shows that, in all games, error rates of up to 10\% do not lessen the beneficial effect of trust on the frequency of cooperation, and can even increase it.
+For instance, TUC increases cooperation the most in PD games when the error rate is around 2\%-3\%.
+Importantly, trust-based strategies improve cooperation when the error rate is greater than 0 in SH games, in contrast to the results where agents do not make errors.
+A trust-as-reduced-monitoring heuristic thus helps agents achieve cooperation in coordination dilemmas where errors can occur.

-In other words, the presence of errors, if not too frequent, can still select for trust-based strategies and make them even more beneficial for cooperation.
-Figure~\ref{fig:error_games_p_r} shows that these conclusions hold for games repeated for a larger number of rounds ($r=100$), and where trust-based strategies check less frequently once the trust threshold has been reached (high trustfulness, $p=0.04$).
+Trust-based strategies are thus selected for in the presence of errors, and can be even more beneficial for cooperation than in situations where agents never make errors.
+Figure~\ref{fig:error_games_p_r} shows that these conclusions hold for games repeated for a larger number of rounds ($r=100$), and where trust-based strategies monitor less frequently once the trust threshold has been reached (high trustfulness, $p=0.04$).

 The effect of high trustfulness on cooperation varies with the type of game.
-Specifically, lowering $p$ from 0.25 to 0.04 increases cooperation in SD and SH games, but it decreases cooperation in the PD (right-hand pane of Figure~\ref{fig:error_games_p_r}).
+Specifically, lowering $p$ from 0.25 to 0.04 increases cooperation in SD and SH games, but it decreases cooperation in the PD (right-hand panel of Figure~\ref{fig:error_games_p_r}).
 Thus, the optimum level of trustfulness for promoting cooperation depends on the type of social dilemma, with more relaxed dilemmas favouring greater trustfulness.